dorkbrain/rtsp-remux/README.md

 ---

-In this demo I have a simple web page with 2 cameras (camer1 and camera2).
+This is the framework I came up with to convert 2 RTSP IP Camera streams to HLS along with a simple web page and [VideoJS]https://github.com/videojs/video.js viewers.
+Using my Pi3B+ I get around 5-10 second delay on the streams.

 <br/>